Foundations-of-HPC/High-Performance-Computing-2023/ASSIGNMENTS/exercise1.md

   - gather
   - scatter

-by means of the parameter listed below we are able to select different algorithms.
-In order to do this the following parameter is always needed:
+In order to enable this choice the following parameter must be specify:

           MCA coll tuned: parameter "coll_tuned_use_dynamic_rules" (current
                           value: "false", data source: default, level: 6 tuner/all, type: bool)